tursilion/convert9918/ReadMe.txt

 Atkinson - sets a modified Atkinson dither
 Floyd-Stein - sets Floyd-Steinberg dithering
-Pattern - sets a halt-tone-like dither (every other pixel) Order1 - ignores the pattern and uses an aligned/ordered dither.
+Pattern - sets a halt-tone-like dither (every other pixel) Diag    - similar to Atkinson, but a modified pattern that
-           This tends to brighten the image.
+          tends to produce diagonal hash-line lines Order1 - ignores the pattern and uses an aligned/ordered dither.
-Order2 - like order1, but the pattern is centered around 0
+         The slider underneath can be used to brighten/darken Order2 - like order1, but allows for error distribution as well.
-         in order to preserve brightness.
-This can sometimes cause unpleasant color shift.
+         Values should be kept equal and small for best results.
 No Dither - disables dithering

 Note that if the total of all values entered is less than 16,